NSW Basin Pipe project

 Stock and domestic water delivery schemes are where licensed water is delivered via an earthen distribution system (natural or manmade) or pipeline system to individual landholders or groups of landholders for the purpose of human and animal consumption.
 Water losses from these schemes can be quite significant due to seepage and evaporation and replacing creeks and man-made channels with pressurised pipes can reduce these losses by over 80 percent.

 The Basin Pipe project involved the upgrading of selected stock and domestic schemes.
-In return for the Australian Government’s investment in the projects, applicants transferred the project water savings to the Australian Government for environmental priorities.
+In return for the Australian Government’s investment in the projects, approved applicants transferred the project water savings to the Australian Government for environmental priorities.

 Independent assurance review